mourga/contrastive-active-learning/README.md

 ---
 # Quick Overview

+In our paper, we propose a new _acquisition function for active learning_ namely **CAL: Contrastive Active Learning**.
 This repository contains code for running active learning with our proposed acquisition function, CAL, and other baselines.

 <p align="center">
   <img src="cal.png" width="500">